Mount Eliza (Western Australia): Naming

 In 1827, James Stirling of HMS Success inspected the Swan River for potential future colonisation.
-In this expedition it is said that Mount Eliza was named after the wife of New South Wales Governor Darling.
-In July 1901, Perth Park was renamed to 'The Kings Park' honouring the new King Edward VII.
+In this expedition Mount Eliza was named after Eliza Darling, the wife of New South Wales Governor Ralph Darling.
+In July 1901, Perth Park was renamed to the Kings Park honouring the new king Edward VII.

 Geography

 Geology

 Geologically, Mount Eliza is part of the Spearwood Dunal system which were formed during the Pleistocene glacial and interglacial periods around 40,000 years ago.
-This system is identifiable by its yellow brown sands over Tamala limestone.
+This system is identifiable by its yellow brown sands over Tamala Limestone.
 Mount Eliza's soil is of the Karrakatta soil association, formed from calcareous beach sand containing 50–70% calcium carbonate.
 The leaching of this carbonate over time has created the limestone bases which have been exposed as the Swan River has receded.
 A drilling survey in 1971 found that both the escarpment and tableland area had a diverse nature of sand grain, depth and overall fertility.
 This diversity of sand sheets is explained by the operation of Aeolian deposition and erosion over extended periods of time.
 Underlying sand loam sheets, with perched water tables are considered highly important for vegetation growth and subsequent stabilisation.
-The Botanic Gardens and Parks Authority (BGPA) manages risk associated with geotechnical instability, and between 1995 and 2020 has made two geotechnical inspections with no major concerns.
+The Botanic Gardens and Parks Authority manages risk associated with geotechnical instability, and between 1995 and 2020 has made two geotechnical inspections with no major concerns.

 Flora

 Within Mount Eliza's tableland and escarpment area there are 326 species of local native plants growing, which represents close to 15% of the native flora in the Perth region.
-Within this, 3 major plant communities are supported; limestone health land, banksia woodland and low moist areas.
+Within this, three major plant communities are supported; limestone health land, banksia woodland and low moist areas.

 Prior to European settlement, the bushland would have been dominated by tall Tuart (eucalyptus gomphocephala), Jarrah (Eucalyptus marginata) and Marri (Corymbia calophylla) with Banksia species sub-dominating.
 Today the bushland is dominated by Banksia species, and the original ecosystem of tall open forest of tuart-jarrah-marri is likely collapsing to be replaced by Banksia and low woodlands.
 This is a natural sequence, yet some say it has been accelerated by disturbance from settlement.

 Over 265 presumed species of macro fungi have been identified within the King Park's bushland, and almost all of these species are considered to be indigenous to the area.